joelparkerhenderson/wordbooks/pages/marketplace-business-model-pros-cons/index.md

-# Marketplace business model - pros & cons
+# Marketplace business model pros/cons

 The marketplace business model has several advantages for both buyers and sellers, including: